Liudas97/Final-Project/README.md

 4. Exported data to the table in DataFrame format

-### final_project.py
+### f1analysis.py

-This is the main project file where all analysis were made.
-All visuals are controlled by functions, which helps to separate all graphs in the code.
+This is the main project file where all analyses were made.

 Steps:

-1. Unified all INDEXES data by formating Dates and selected 'Close' price columns
+1. Calculated total wins by car and created graph of the Top 5 cars

-2. Calculations for each index:
+3. Calculations for each index:

-3. Visualisation of calculations:
+4. Visualisation of calculations:

 ## Conclusion